Gabrielle Keiller: Art collector and patron

 In the 1930s, Keiller inherited part-ownership of an Adair ranch in Texas from her grandmother.
 Proceeds from the later sale of this asset enabled her to begin collecting art.
 As an art patron, Keiller focused upon 20th-century avant-garde art.
 She became interested following a 1960 visit to the Peggy Guggenheim Collection in Venice, and through exposure to the work of Eduardo Paolozzi at the 1960 Venice Biennale.

 Keiller developed her collection of Dada and Surrealist art with the advice of the artist Roland Penrose.
 Her bequest to the Scottish National Gallery comprised over 170 artworks (including paintings, sculptures, prints and drawings) in addition to a library of manuscripts, rare books, and journals.
 The collection was exhibited there anonymously in 1988.
 In 1996, the collection was enhanced by 26 works from the collection of Penrose.

-Keillor became a patron of both Paolozzi (who was said to have been inspired by her Surrealist collection) and Richard Long.
+Keiller became a patron of both Paolozzi (who was said to have been inspired by her Surrealist collection) and Richard Long.
 She also commissioned Andy Warhol to make a 1976 portrait of her dachshund Maurice.

 Beginning in the 1950s, Keiller became involved with several arts institutions.
 She volunteered at the Tate from 1976 to 1987, where she was known as the "Marmalade Queen".
 From 1978 to 1985, she was a member of the Scottish National Gallery of Modern Art's advisory committee.